 Figure 2-18 shows an example where the width of external memory is 64-bits (two words) and the processor is executing in little-endian mode and the instructions are placed in memory for little-endian execution.
 In this case, the less significant address is the the right-most word of the dword while the more significant address is the left-most word within the dword.
+This example shows a 32-bit instruction crossing a 4-byte (word) boundary.

-Figure 2-18 Two instructions placed in a 64-bit wide, little-endian memory on.
-The major opcode is always the left-most 6 bits within the instruction.
+Figure 2-18 Three instructions placed in a 64-bit wide, little-endian memory

 Figure 2-19 shows the equivalent Big-Endian example where the less significant address refers to the left-most word within the dword and the more significant address refers to the right-most word within the dword.
 In both BE and LE examples, the bit locations within the instruction words has not changed.
 The location of the major opcode is always at the left-most bits within the word.
+This example shows a 32-bit instruction which is aligned to a 4-byte (word) boundary.

-Figure 2-19 Two instructions placed in a 64-bit wide, big-endian memory
+Figure 2-19 Three instructions placed in a 64-bit wide, big-endian memory